project-tsurugi/tsurugidb/docs/sql-features.md

 Tsurugi internally handles `DECIMAL` as a floating point decimal number.
 In cast expressions, you can use DECIMAL with any number of digits by specifying `(CAST x as DECIMAL(*,*))`.
 On the other hand, the scale (`s`) is required when stored it into tables because it must be recorded as a fixed point number.

+Storing character strings containing null characters (`U+0000`) in `CHAR` or `VARCHAR` columns of a table is prohibited.
+Attempting to write such a string using `INSERT` or `UPDATE` statements will result in an error.

 The zone offset of `TIMESTAMP WITH TIME ZONE` refers the configuration parameter `zone_offset` in `[session]` section of `tsurugi.ini`.
 Values of that type are stored as UTC time internally in the database, and the conversion (from/to strings or local timestamps) will use the zone offset value above.
 We are planning to allow individual clients to specify the zone offset value in the future.